 - Reducing processed food will positively impact every system of your body.
-You will start to function better; your heart will be healthier, your brain will function improve, your hormonal balance will improve, your skin will glow and your digestive tract will recover from the bombardment of toxins its been overwhelmed by…what are you waiting for?
+You will start to function better; your heart will be healthier, your brain will function improve, your hormonal balance will improve, your skin will glow and your digestive tract will function optimally…what are you waiting for?

 Keep your food choices as fresh & natural as you can!

 Balance Your Blood Sugar Levels (weight loss and energy levels)

 Balancing your blood sugar levels is a great starting point for losing weight and balancing energy levels.
 Blood sugar levels are easily disrupted by sugary foods, refined / processed carbohydrates, alcohol and stress.

 Spikes in your blood sugar level often effect weight loss as you swing from high to low energy.
 During the lows often sugary “hits” are reached for to pick you up and then the process starts again.

 Sugar in the blood stream is recognised and your body produces insulin which helps balance your blood sugar levels by removing excess sugar from your blood.
 Insulin is storage hormone so excess sugar is readily stored as fat so a great reason to keep your insulin spikes to a minimum.

 Your body does store sugar (glycogen in the stored form of sugar) in your muscles and liver so your body needs some BUT not too much.